qiime2/docs/source/tutorials/phylogeny.rst

 reference phylogeny (e.g. missing clades, etc.).
 For more information, check out these great `fragment insertion examples`_.

-2) A *de novo* approach.
+2. A *de novo* approach.
 Marker genes that can be globally aligned across divergent taxa, are usually amenable to sequence alignment and phylogenetic investigation through this approach.
 Be  mindful of the length of your sequences when constructing a *de novo* phylogeny, short reads many not have enough phylogenetic information to capture a meaningful phylogeny.
 This community tutorial will focus on the *de novo* approaches.

 **Here, you will learn how to make use of _de novo_ phylogenetic approaches to**:

-1) generate a sequence alignment within QIIME
+1. generate a sequence alignment within QIIME 2
-2) mask the alignment if needed
+2. mask the alignment if needed
-3) construct a phylogenetic tree
+3. construct a phylogenetic tree
-4) root the phylogenetic tree
+4. root the phylogenetic tree

-If you would like to substitute any of the steps outlined here by making use of tools external to QIIME 2, please see the `import`_, `export`_, and `filtering`_ documentation where appropriate.
+If you would like to substitute any of the steps outlined here by making use of tools external to QIIME 2, please see the :doc:`import <importing>`, :doc:`export <exporting>`, and :doc:`filtering <filtering>` documentation where appropriate.

 Sequence Alignment
 ..................

 Prior to constructing a `phylogeny`_ we must generate a multiple sequence alignment (`MSA`_).
 When constructing a MSA we are making a statement about the `putative homology`_ of the aligned residues (columns of the MSA) by virtue of